Survey: On the Landscape of Graph Databases: Graph Databases

 For further information on the evolution of graph databases, we point the reader to contributions~\citep{angles2008survey,Pokorny2015}, which cover, among other aspects, data models and query languages.

 In cooperation with industry, we gathered forty six features relevant for potential users of graph databases.
 We group these into three main dimensions (or areas) (\textit{Product}, \textit{Database} and \textit{Data}), each divided into a few classes consisting of up to seven features (or aspects) that we evaluated for every listed graph database.
-We address each dimension next.